 This vaccine helps prevent:

 The Tdap vaccine contains diphtheria and tetanus toxoids, and small pieces of inactive pertussis bacteria.

-It is given to children 7 years of age and older and to adults to protect against tetanus, diphtheria, and pertussis infections.
+It is given to children 7 years and older and to adults to protect against tetanus, diphtheria, and pertussis infections.

 The vaccine is given as an injection, usually into the arm or thigh.

 Tdap is routinely recommended for children aged 11 years or older, regardless of whether or not they completed the DTaP series.
 Tdap can also be given to:

-If you or your child has not been fully vaccinated against tetanus, diphtheria, and pertussis, talk to the doctor.
+If you or your child have not been fully vaccinated against tetanus, diphtheria, and pertussis, talk to the doctor.